The Strangers: Prey at Night: Critical response

 Glenn Kenny of The New York Times gave the film a mixed review and compared sequences of the film to Lucio Fulci's Zombi and the slasher film The Mutilator, adding: "If you recognize those films, you might find yourself mildly diverted by this tawdry, occasionally effective shock-delivery device.
 Watching it with a demonstrative crowd in a Times Square theater proved to this former grindhouse devotee that sometimes you can go home again, at least momentarily.
 That said, the movie's ludicrously drawn-out finale sapped the good will out of some of my fellow audience members."
-Kimber Myers of the Los Angeles Times also gave the film a mixed review and wrote that “...although the film is as slim and poorly balanced as a cheap knife, The Strangers: Prey at Night is a stylish 1980s throwback that packs plenty of terror into its short running time.
-This isn't a horror movie that will take up residence in your nightmares for weeks, but the sequel to the solid 2008 original The Strangers is nonetheless just as effective in the short term as its well-made counterparts”.
+Kimber Myers of the Los Angeles Times also gave the film a mixed review and wrote that "...although the film is as slim and poorly balanced as a cheap knife, The Strangers: Prey at Night is a stylish 1980s throwback that packs plenty of terror into its short running time.
+This isn't a horror movie that will take up residence in your nightmares for weeks, but the sequel to the solid 2008 original The Strangers is nonetheless just as effective in the short term as its well-made counterparts".
 Owen Gleiberman, writing for Variety, described the film as "Friday the 13th with four victims and three Jasons... [it's] shameless in its bluntly misanthropic family-of-lambs-to-the-slaughter violence, its blithe depravity that's more fetishized than felt.
 It doesn't take much, though—as it didn't in the '80s—to create a one-weekend horror hit."

 The Guardian's Benjamin Lee gave the film more of a negative review, rating the film 2/5 stars despite praising Hendricks' performance, noting: "...it's just difficult to really invest in what happens to any of them.
 Before long, characters are all making stock horror movie decisions, and there's no amount of effective craftsmanship that can sell stupidity.
 Audience members will be too busy sighing at the screen to be scared."

+Future

+Following the shutdown of Aviron Pictures, plans for future installments were diminished.
+In August 2022, producer Roy Lee announced plans for three films to consecutively enter production beginning in September of the same year with Lionsgate producing.

+In September 2022, director Renny Harlin was announced to be directing all three films in the trilogy.
+Production commenced in Bratislava, Slovakia from September 2022 to November 2022, with Madelaine Petsch and Froy Gutierrez announced to be leading.